chocolatey/docs/input/en-us/create/functions/install-chocolateyshortcut.md

 Accept Pipeline Input? | false

 ###  -Arguments [&lt;String&gt;]
-OPTIONAL - Additonal arguments that should be passed along to the new shortcut.
+OPTIONAL - Additional arguments that should be passed along to the new shortcut.

 Property               | Value